List of active South African Navy ships: Drakensberg class

 The SAS Drakensberg (A301) is a fleet replenishment ship and the largest vessel ever built in South Africa.
 Constructed by Sandock Austral in Durban and commissioned in 1987, she was designed as a multi-role combat support ship capable of providing fuel, dry stores, ammunition, and other supplies to the fleet at sea, thereby extending the operational endurance of South Africa's naval forces.

 Displacing approximately 12,500 tons fully loaded and measuring 147 metres in length, the Drakensberg was fitted with replenishment-at-sea (RAS) stations on both beams and aft, allowing her to simultaneously refuel and resupply multiple warships.
 The vessel also features extensive cargo holds, workshops, medical facilities, and the capacity to embark troops and vehicles for secondary transport or humanitarian operations.

 The Drakensberg has participated in numerous international deployments, naval exercises, and goodwill missions since entering service, including peace support operations in Africa and disaster relief efforts.
 She has represented South Africa abroad, visiting ports across Europe, Asia, and the Americas as a symbol of the Navy's blue-water capability.

 Although still in service, the Drakensberg is over three decades old and nearing the end of her operational life.
-In 2023, plans have been announced to replace her with a new-generation combat support vessel, but as with other South African Navy procurement projects, this is dependent on budget availability.
+In 2023, plans have been announced to replace her with a new-generation combat support vessel, but as with other SA Navy procurement projects, this is dependent on budget availability.
 Until then, the Drakensberg remains the Navy's sole combat support ship and a vital element of fleet sustainability and long-range deployment capability.